-The widow and children of Milan Novakovic (Serbian civilian who was kidnapped and killed by the Western supported separatist Croatian army in 1991) who had been permanently expelled (ethnically cleansed) from Croatia in 1992, have just received, from the Croatian’ local municipality in Podravska Slatina, the request to cover the cost of removing the rubble of their (stolen and blown up to pieces) home, in the amount of 2,500 Euros.
+The widow and children of Milan Novakovic (Serbian civilian who was kidnapped and killed by the West supported separatist Croatian army in 1991) who had been permanently expelled (ethnically cleansed) from Croatia in 1992, have just received, from the Croatian’ local municipality in Podravska Slatina, the request to cover the cost of removing the rubble of their (stolen and blown up to pieces) home, in the amount of 2,500 Euros.
 Their house was looted, mined and then blown up to pieces by the Croatian army in 1992.
 Their only guilt- They were Serbs!

 To make this story more absurd, the Croatian municipality have hired the private lawyer and local construction (cleaning) company, to remove the rubble from the site of destroyed house.